Pier77Repeter/DiversityBOT/README.md

 - **`commands/`**:

   - This directory contains all the **message-based commands** for the bot.
-  - These commands are typically triggered by the specific prefix `D!` followed by the command name.
+  - These commands are triggered by the specific prefix `D!` followed by the command name.
   - Each file within this directory represents a single command.

 - **`commands-slash/`**: